anjadrayton/fly-flashcards/README.md

 * Tailwind

 # Special Features
-Students can see their progression on the home screen after completing a Topic.
-Students will see corresponding animations as they get a questions correct, incorrect and after passing or failing a deck.
+Students can see their progression on the home screen after completing a Topic./ Students will see corresponding animations as they get a questions correct, incorrect and after passing or failing a deck.

 # Walkthrough